 The Board of Directors (the "Board") of the Sector shall appoint a manager of the Sector (the "Manager"), which Manager shall have the authority to manage the day-to-day business of the Sector and to act as its designated agent for service of process.
-The Sector currently plans to appoint a new Sector Manager for FYs 2023 and 2024; Holly Buddensee will serve as Sector Manager.
+The Sector currently plans to maintain Raymond Rowell as Manager for FYs 2025 and 2026.

-Section 3.02.
+42 Section 3.02.
 Manager Authority.

-The Manager shall have the authority (i) to monitor the activities of the Members and the Participating Vessels and to take such other actions as may be necessary to ensure compliance by the Members and their Permits and Participating Vessels with this Agreement and other Sector requirements as may be adopted under the terms of this Agreement or the Sector's Bylaws, as well as applicable laws, rules and regulations, and (ii) subject to the authority of the Board or a committee delegated thereby pursuant to Section 3.03 of this Agreement, the Sector's Bylaws or any other agreement relating to the Sector's internal governance, to enforce this Agreement, including specifically, without limitation, the authority to impose penalties set forth in the Schedule of Penalties (as hereinafter defined).
-The Manager shall also act as the liaison between NMFS and the Sector.
+The Manager shall have the authority (i) to monitor the activities of the Members and the Participating Vessels and to take such other actions as may be necessary to ensure compliance

+1 by the Members and their Permits and Participating Vessels with this Agreement and other 2 Sector requirements as may be adopted under the terms of this Agreement or the Sector's 3 Bylaws, as well as applicable laws, rules and regulations, and (ii) subject to the authority of the 4 Board or a committee delegated thereby pursuant to Section 3.03 of this Agreement, the Sector's 5 Bylaws or any other agreement relating to the Sector's internal governance, to enforce this 6 Agreement, including specifically, without limitation, the authority to impose penalties set forth 7 in the Schedule of Penalties (as hereinafter defined).
+The Manager shall also act as the liaison 8 between NMFS and the Sector.

-Section 3.03.
+10 Section 3.03.
 Infractions Committee.

-The Board shall appoint an Infractions Committee (the "Committee") to ensure fair, consistent and appropriate enforcement of this Agreement, the Harvesting Rules, the DAS (as hereinafter defined) requirements set forth on Exhibit C hereto, the Plan, the Framework Adjustment and other Sector requirements as may be adopted under the terms of this Agreement or the Sector's Bylaws.
-The Committee shall be comprised of three (3) Members of the Sector, but not more than five (5).
-The Committee shall prepare and recommend to the Board for its approval a schedule of penalties, which shall be similar in form to Exhibit A hereto (the "Schedule of Penalties"), for any unauthorized fishing activities (whether under applicable laws, rules and regulations or otherwise) and for violations of this Agreement, the Harvesting Rules, the DAS (as hereinafter defined) requirements set forth on Exhibit C hereto, the Plan, the Framework Adjustment and other Sector requirements as may be adopted under the terms of this Agreement or the Sector's Bylaws.
-The Board shall review and approve any Schedule of Penalties prepared and recommended by the Committee prior to the commencement of the fishing year for which such Schedule of Penalties has been prepared.
+11 The Board shall appoint an Infractions Committee (the "Committee") to ensure fair, consistent 12 and appropriate enforcement of this Agreement, the Harvesting Rules, the DAS (as hereinafter 13 defined) requirements set forth on Exhibit C hereto, the Plan, the Framework Adjustment and 14 other Sector requirements as may be adopted under the terms of this Agreement or the Sector's 15 Bylaws.
+The Committee shall be comprised of three (3) Members of the Sector, but not more 16 than five (5).
+The Committee shall prepare and recommend to the Board for its approval a 17schedule of penalties, which shall be similar in form to Exhibit A hereto (the "Schedule of 18 Penalties"), for any unauthorized fishing activities (whether under applicable laws, rules and 19 regulations or otherwise) and for violations of this Agreement, the Harvesting Rules, the DAS (as 20 hereinafter defined) requirements set forth on Exhibit C hereto, the Plan, the Framework 21Adjustment and other Sector requirements as may be adopted under the terms of this 22 Agreement or the Sector's Bylaws.
+The Board shall review and approve any Schedule of Penalties 23 prepared and recommended by the Committee prior to the commencement of the fishing year 24 for which such Schedule of Penalties has been prepared.
 If such a decision is not made prior to the start of the fishing year, the previous year's Schedule of Penalties will remain in place.
-In addition, the Committee, on its own or at the request of a Manager or Member pursuant to Section 3.04 hereof, shall have the authority to take any number of enforcement measures against the Members for the non-payment of membership dues and/or poundage fees.
-Such enforcement measures may include requesting expulsion of the violating Member under Section 7.02 and issuing a "stop fishing" order against such Member.
+In 25 26 addition, the Committee, on its own or at the request of a Manager or Member pursuant to 27 Section 3.04 hereof, shall have the authority to take any number of enforcement measures 28 against the Members for the non-payment of membership dues and/or poundage fees.
+Such 29 enforcement measures may include requesting expulsion of the violating Member under Section 30 7.02 and issuing a "stop fishing" order against such Member.

-Section 3.04.
+32 Section 3.04.
 Procedures for Investigations.